emarcins/drBartosiakQuotes/README.md

 Generator of **dr Jacek Bartosiak quotes!**  Specialist of geostrategy and geopolitics from Poland.

 # What's this?
-Small script who draw one of a 65 real and authentic dr Bartosiak quotes!</br>
+A little script that draws one of 65 real and authentic quotes from Dr. Bartosiak!!</br>
 Language of website is a Polish, is responsive for mobile, tablet and desktop.

 # How it looks? 🖼️